Thailand Food Guide

 Boat Noodles (Kuay Teow Reua)

-Originally sold from boats along Bangkok's canals, these small bowls of rice noodles are served in a rich, dark broth flavored with pork or beef blood, giving it a unique depth and consistency.
+Once sold from boats along Bangkok's canals, these come in small bowls of rice noodles in a dark broth thickened and deepened with pork or beef blood.

 Allergens: